 7. Don’t be a stranger.

-If you need additional support between calls, definitely reach out to your Arivale Coach over email or text.
-For example, if you have an unexpected business trip arise and you’re worried about staying on track food-wise, your Coach can problem-solve with you over email or even jump on the phone for a few minutes to come up with a solid game plan.
+When you need additional support between calls, definitely reach out to your Arivale Coach over email or the Arivale app.
+The app enables more frequent, spontaneous interaction with your Arivale Coach, so use it as a tool to stay in touch and on track with your goals.
+For example, if you have an unexpected business trip arise and you’re worried about staying on track food-wise, your Coach can problem-solve with you in the app or even jump on the phone for a few minutes to come up with a solid game plan.

-One of my Pioneers is having trouble staying consistent with his weight loss goal, especially when it comes to snacking in the evenings after dinner.
-I recommended the Pioneer email me each night with his Weight Watchers points, if he snacked after dinner, and what exercise he completed that day.
+One of my members is having trouble staying consistent with his weight loss goal, especially when it comes to snacking in the evenings after dinner.
+I recommended the member message me each night with his Weight Watchers points, if he snacked after dinner, and what exercise he completed that day.
 He is setting a reminder on his phone to remember this each night.
 This will provide accountability, and I will be able to provide immediate feedback and support when a challenge presents itself. — Coach Kristie

 8. Finally, remember this is a journey.

 Throughout your work with your Coach, recognize that progress comes one step at a time.
+Be prepared to isolate small steps and to take action in order to achieve your goals.
 Small steps and actions done consistently add up to powerful changes.
-Get ready.

 One of my clients has been frustrated with inconsistency in choosing fresh fruit instead of candy while in her work environment.
 She decided to challenge herself with “an apple a day” for 30 days in a row and now she has created a healthy habit of eating an apple every day instead of candy, with a discovery of all of the delicious apple varieties.
 Making changes in your food choices and activity level is a journey, and it is the little choices each day that lead to big changes over time. — Coach Bridget